stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 This Copier template:

 - Adds a `.gitignore` file, a `README.md` file and a `Taskfile.yaml` file to the root directory of the project, if these do not already exist.
-- Provides a `.terraform-version` file.
+- Provides a `.opentofu-version` file.
 - Provides the file `tasks/tft/Taskfile.yaml` to the project.
 This file contains the task definitions.
 - Provides a `tf/` directory structure for TF files and configuration.